ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Encapsulated Requests is integrity protected and authenticated so that it can be attributed to the Oblivious Gateway Resource; see {{key-configuration}}.

-Since Clients connect directly to the Oblivious Relay Resource instead of the Target Resource, application configurations wherein Clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
+Since Clients connect directly to the Oblivious Relay Resource instead of the target resource, application configurations wherein Clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
 In such cases, alternative technologies such as HTTP CONNECT